 - Enabling flexibility both in energy transmission, distribution, and infrastructure.

-It is bringing together industry stakeholders and policymakers, with the UK Government’s commitment to bring all greenhouse gas emissions to net zero by 2050 and the forthcoming Energy White Paper expected later this year.
+The conference is bringing together industry stakeholders and policymakers, with the UK government commitment to bring all greenhouse gas emissions to net zero by 2050 and in anticipation of an Energy White Paper.

 Delegates will examine priorities for transforming the energy system including:

 - The integration of smart, clean, and distributed energy into the network;

 - Tackling challenges for delivering network flexibility and improving local grid balancing; and

 - Measures for developing smart and whole-systems grid infrastructure, such as expanding electric vehicle charging and improving AI and machine learning adoption.

 We also expect discussion on steps that policymakers and network operators can take to enhance grid security, resilience and stability, following the power cuts experienced across the South East and other parts of the UK during the summer - with a formal investigation opened by Ofgem.